xyliatgithub/IntroInfoSec-2025/lab3/README.md

 Please thoroughly go through the [lab description](https://seedsecuritylabs.org/Labs_20.04/Files/Crypto_RSA/Crypto_RSA.pdf) and complete all the tasks listed on it.
 We recommend you read the entire document before you start.
 You will need to write a detailed report with adequate screenshots and explanations, including your code and demonstration that your code can work.

 - Tasks 1 - 5 are coding tasks.
 You need to modify the example code given (section 2.2 in lab manual) to finish these tasks.
-- For tasks 1 - 5, create a .c file for each of them.
-Then, compile the .c file you created using "gcc file_name.c -lcrypto" in the terminal.
-After compiling, a file is in the same directory called "a.out" if you do not specify the file name.
-Run the code using "./a.out".
+- For tasks 1-5, create a separate `.c` file for each task.
+Compile each `.c` file you've created using the command `gcc file_name.c -lcrypto` in the terminal (replace `file_name.c` with your actual file name).
+After compilation, if you haven't specified an output file name, an executable named `a.out` will be created in the same directory.
+Run the compiled program by entering `./a.out` in the terminal.
 - The steps for completing these task is basically the same.
 Initialize BIGNUM variables you need, do the calculation using BN operation functions (e.g. a\*b can be done using
   "BN_mul(res, a, b, ctx)").
 - Pay attention to the lab manual, some tasks require to write your observations.